MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 <summary><b>Will Live Share's media package work with DRM content?</b></summary>

-No. While we hope to eventually support DRM-licensed content such as WideVine and FairPlay, Teams does not currently support encrypted media for tab applications.
+No. While we hope to eventually support DRM-licensed content such as WideVine and FairPlay, Teams currently doesn't support encrypted media for tab applications.

 <br>